 Project Vision, Mission, and Objectives

 The vision of this project is to provide an innovative intervention that will assist in the reduction of anxiety at times of care for residents who suffer with Alzheimer’s/Dementia residing in Assisted Living and Long term care facilities.
-This vision stands from evaluation of residents being over sedated of inappropriately addressed by staff in addition to staff noted frustrations in attempting to handle inappropriate behavior or having to wait for medication to take effect prior to assisting resident which causes increase agitation for all parties involved.
+This vision was created based upon evaluation of residents being over sedated and inappropriately addressed by staff.
+Additionally, the staff noted frustrations in attempting to handle inappropriate behavior or having to wait for medication to take effect prior to assisting resident which causes increase agitation for all parties involved.
 Music therapy currently exist within this setting and is noted to change moods upon listening had staff asking for more.
 Many began to sing to residents as they attempted to shower them and it appeared to calm most.
 This began research on music therapy as an innovative intervention.

 The mission statement is providing leading retirement living in an atmosphere that promotes dignity and respect.
 Search for enhancement in physical, emotional, cultural and spiritual well-being of residents, calling upon the resources of a caring professional staff and a cohesive relationship with The University of Alabama.